Easy Homemade Lotion Bars

 Okay, let’s get to the lotion bar recipes!

-It’s actually quite easy to make your own lotion bars with simple all natural ingredients.
+The good news is that it’s actually quite easy to make your own lotion bars with simple all natural ingredients!
 That way you’ll know exactly what’s in it and what you’re putting on your skin.

 I’m using lotion bars gifted from Bryan Wagner’s wife, Vickie.
-We did a story on the organic farm he manages, as seen from Google Earth.2)https://gardensall.com/organic-farm-from-google-earth/ Pretty amazing visual.
+We did a story on the organic farm he manages, as seen from Google Earth.
+Pretty amazing visual.
 Hope you will visit that article after this one.
+(You’ll find that link at the bottom under the References section).2)https://gardensall.com/organic-farm-from-google-earth/

 I’m really enjoying the simplicity of using these simple bars for moisturizing, so when these run out, it will be fun to make some.

 Here’s a photo of Vickie, followed by her grandmother’s recipe.
 It’s super simple and easy to remember.

 Original recipe contributed by Vickie Wagner